survival-lumc/ValidationCompRisks/Prediction_CSC.md

 vdata$hr_status <- relevel(vdata$hr_status, ref = "ER and/or PR +")
 ```

-We loaded the development (rdata) and the validation data (vdata).
-More
+We loaded the development data (rdata) and the validation data (vdata).
-details about development and validation data are provided in the
+More details about development and validation data are provided in the
 manuscript.

 ### Descriptive statistics